gerryreilly/documentation-sample/README.md

 documentation-sample
 ====================

-This repository is a sample of the documentation capabilities of GitHub: Wiki and Pages
+This repository is a sample of the documentation capabilities of GitHub: Wiki and Pages.